 As of yet, Smalls hasn’t received any reports of illness related to the products affected by this recall.

 What Kind of Food Does Smalls Offer?

-Though Smalls started only a few years ago, the company has gone through a number of significant changes in terms of its product lineup.
-In the beginning, Smalls was primarily a fresh cat food company (and still is), but now they offer freeze-dried food and kibble.
+Though Smalls started less than a decade ago, the company has gone through a number of significant changes in terms of its product lineup.
+In the beginning, Smalls was primarily a fresh cat food company (and still is).

 Smalls Cat Food Reviews

 |Product Name||Food Type||Main Protein Source||Calories||Price Per Ounce||Our Grade|

 What Do Customers Think of Smalls Cat Food?

 Our team’s cats have consistently loved Smalls cat food.
 Every time we’ve tried Smalls food, we’ve been impressed by how our cats scarf it down.
 The food has a soft, meaty consistency similar to the fresh chicken or beef you might serve in your own meals.

 While all of our test cats have loved Smalls cat food, the human experience is not as consistently positive.